cosmic-elevator/vsi/README.md

+**I'm currently maintaining this project, so it would not run properly now.**

 # VSI

 *Very Short Introduction* is a series of books from Oxford University Press that are available via a subscription service.
 However, since these books are only available in HTML, this program converts them to Kindle-compatible ebooks for easier reading.